-We are so excited to begin this journey with you!
+We are so excited to celebrate with you on your wedding day!

 You deserve to have the best experience when it comes to your wedding photos!
 With that being said, I have put together a small list of recommendations for all couples who are looking to ensure that positive experience!
 Each item in this list is to be considered as a “suggestion”, not a “rule”, and can be discussed further with me personally if desired.
 So, here goes: